• Skip to primary navigation

 7 Easy Substitutes for Sweetened Condensed Milk

 While there's nothing quite like the classic, sometimes it's fun to switch things up and try something new.
-Here are seven substitutes for sweetened condensed milk that will add a unique flavor profile to your desserts:
+Here are seven substitutes for sweetened condensed milk that will add a unique flavor to your desserts:

 1 - Evaporated Milk

-First, let's talk evaporated milk.
-It's a solid 1:1 substitute for sweetened condensed milk.
-Use the same amount and you're good to go.
 It's got a similar consistency, so your recipes won't miss a beat.

-The flavor is slightly sweeter than regular milk, which makes it a bit of a game-changer in desserts.
+The flavor is slightly sweeter than regular milk, which makes it a bit of a useful in desserts.
 The pros?
-It's super easy to find and works like a charm.
-The downside?
-It might not be as rich or creamy as sweetened condensed milk.

 2 - Heavy Cream